Fuelling the Future.

 The Fly was also able to satisfy key benchmarks for technical design and system engineering; safety and security; environmental impact, planning and construction; procurement and operation; as well as capital cost and operational financial viability.

 Results: Despite implementation stalling for London, the project continues to be progressed internationally.
 Product developments include enhanced track support, improved bike mechanics, inductive power collection, enhanced drive mechanism, advanced body profiling, upgraded system control, and high performance station hubs.

 Everyone wants to be part of the greatest show on Earth.

-Olympic Park, Stratford, London 2012.
+Target Neutral - Walk in the Olympic Park, London 2012.

-- Integrated brand activation - supersized periscope, made from recycled steel and cob end stone sourced from a British quarry that supplies BP with outcrop rock for geological analysis.
+Everyone wants to be part of the greatest show on Earth.
+Free global carbon offset scheme connecting the online and offline visitor experience.
+Brand sustainability activation in the Olympic Park focused round a super-sized periscope, made from recycled steel and cob end stone sourced from a British quarry that supplies BP with outcrop rock for geological analysis.

 Visitors were able to offset their carbon and have their photograph taken with a full image of the emblematic Olympic Stadium as a backdrop, using automated photo-capture system.
 The photographs represented each individual’s contribution to a lower carbon Games.
 Spectators then logged-on to Target Neutral website to download their picture and confirm the offset.
 BP paid for offsets with all funds supporting lower carbon development projects around the world.

 New world record! - for the largest number of people to offset their journey to a single event, London 2012.
 110,000photographs downloaded, 500,000+ journeys offset.
 “Our giant periscope was an ingenious combination of an architecturally striking structure offering a unique consumer experience.
 The experience proved to be one of the most popular in the Park.”
 (Andrea Abrahams, BP Target Neutral)